Siteglide/documentation/developer-tools/building-for-marketplace/theme-module-example.md

 Your site should now look and behave like this front-end: [Module Siteglide Theme Demo](https://module-siteglide-theme-demo.staging.oregon.platform-os.com/).

 If you’re happy everything looks as it should, continue to the final step.
-If not, check back along the steps above to make sure you’ve not missed anything.
+If not, check back along the steps above to make sure you've not missed anything.

 ## Submit Module For Approval